Boardman River at Traverse City Michigan

 Best flows

 Use RiverReports and USGS 04127200 at Mayfield together.
-Stable cool water is the best trout window; fast stained water moves the plan toward small streamers or waiting, and low clear water calls for longer leaders and careful approaches.
+Stable cool water is the best trout window.
+Fast stained water moves the plan toward small streamers or waiting, and low clear water calls for longer leaders and careful approaches.

-When to skip
+When to leave

 Skip or narrow the plan when lower-river restoration or fish-passage work changes access, when water is too warm for trout handling, when the Mayfield flow is pushy for safe wading, or when the exact public entry is not clear.